 \subsection{Spatial distribution}

-We illustrate in Fig.~\ref{fig:Ce-XYRZ} the spatial distribution of the {\it Low-Uncertainty Sample} stars.
+We illustrate in Fig.~\ref{fig:Ce-XYRZ} the spatial distribution of the {\it low-uncertainty sample} stars.
 Three maps in the ($X, Y$) plane are shown in the top panels.
-These maps are colour-coded by stellar counts, median metallicity and median \CeFe\ (from left to right).
+These maps are colour-coded by stellar counts, median metallicity, and median \CeFe\ (from left to right).
 The bottom panels of Fig.~\ref{fig:Ce-XYRZ} show the same sample stars in the $(R, Z)$ plane.
-We first remark that the spatial coverage is quite large (about 7~kpc in $X$, $Y$ and $Z$) even though most of the sample is concentrated in the Solar neighbourhood.
-However, it is worth noting that, by looking at this figure (and comparing it to the Kiel panels of Fig.~2), the most metal-rich stars having preferentially larger \g\ are found closer to the Sun, while the most metal-poor are more giant and can be seen out to larger distances.
+We first remark that the spatial coverage is quite large (about 7~kpc in $X$, $Y$ and $Z$), even though most of the sample is concentrated in the solar neighbourhood.
+However, it is worth noting that this figure shows (and comparison of it to the Kiel panels of Fig.~2) that the most metal-rich stars have preferentially larger \g\ are found closer to the Sun, while the most metal-poor stars are more likely to be giants and can be seen out to larger distances.
 This results from some observational biases that are treated in Sect.\ref{Sect:Bias}

-Apart from such possible biases, it can be seen that the closest stars, being rather more metal-rich and more Ce-poor than the more distant ones, probably belong to the thin disc as they are mainly concentrated within $\pm$0.5~kpc from the Galactic plane Moreover, their $Z_{\rm max}$ is lower than 0.8 kpc for about 90\% of them.
-There could thus be nevertheless a small contribution from thick-disc or halo stars in this sample.
-On the other hand, stars with higher Ce abundances are found to be more metal-poor (see Fig.~\ref{fig:Ce-M-Ca}) and are preferentially located outside the Solar neighbourhood and/or at larger distances from the Galactic plane.
-Part of this population should not belong to the thin disc since it is located at $|$Z$|>$1~kpc.
-This is in agreement with their metallicity and Ca-content (see bottom-right panel of Fig.~\ref{fig:Ce-M-Ca}).
+In addition to these possible biases, the closest stars, which are rather more metal rich and more Ce poor than the more distant stars, probably belong to the thin disc as they are mainly concentrated within $\pm$0.5~kpc from the Galactic plane.
+Moreover, their $Z_{\rm max}$ is lower than 0.8 kpc for about 90\% of them.
+There could thus nevertheless be a small contribution from thick-disc or halo stars in this sample.
+On the other hand, stars with higher Ce abundances are found to be more metal poor (see Fig.~\ref{fig:Ce-M-Ca}) and are preferentially located outside the solar neighbourhood and/or at larger distances from the Galactic plane.
+Part of this population probably does not belong to the thin disc because it is located at $|$Z$|>$1~kpc.
+This agrees with their metallicity and Ca content (see the bottom right panel of Fig.~\ref{fig:Ce-M-Ca}).